joostkremers/pandoc-mode/docs/index.md

-The name of a global settings file has the form `<format>.pandoc`, where `<format>` obviously specifies the output format. `<format>` can also be the string `"default“`, however, in which case it specifies a default settings file, which is loaded by `pandoc-load-default-settings` when no default local or project settings file is found.
+The name of a global settings file has the form `<format>.pandoc`, where `<format>` obviously specifies the output format. `<format>` can also be the string `"default"`, however, in which case it specifies a default settings file, which is loaded by `pandoc-load-default-settings` when no default local or project settings file is found.
 In this way, you can override the default output format used for new files.